Early Childhood Education

 • Bachelor Program with two specializations:

-1. Early Childhood Studies with a concentration in Early Childhood Education leading towards Teacher Certification (Integrated Special Needs Pre-K through K, 1st–3rd Grade); culminates with two student teaching experiences during the student’s junior and senior years
+1. The Early Childhood Education program leading towards Teacher Certification (Integrated Special Needs Pre-K through K, 1st–3rd Grade) is accredited by the Council on Accreditation of Educator Preparation Providers (CAEP) and culminates with two student teaching experiences during the student’s junior and senior years

 The Mitchell Difference